belinda1004/SuperMario-Monopoly/README.md

 # SuperMario-Monopoly

-A gift for the my kids.
+A gift for my kids.

 They love both Super Mario and Monopoly, so I decided to make a DIY Monopoly game with super mario theme for them.